 - Dave Leipholtz, director of community-based studies at Better Together

 The advisory panel met virtually and selected the projects to be funded by considering their sustainability, volunteer opportunities, and the likelihood the project could be completed in a short time frame.

 How you can help

 As these projects get underway we’ll be looking for community members willing to volunteer their time and talents to helping make these projects reality.
-If you'd like to help fund Project 5, please donate to the 5 On Your Side Community Impact Fund at St. Louis Community Foundation to give you an opportunity to help fund these projects.
-We’ll update this space as opportunities become available.
+If you'd like to help fund Project 5, please donate to the 5 On Your Side Community Impact Fund at St. Louis Community Foundation.

 How to submit your own project